 The girth of a graph is the length of the shortest cycle in it.
 As with other NP-complete problems, a lot of effort has been devoted to establishing "simplest" classes of graphs for which the HCP remains NP-hard.
 The classical result in this direction is the hardness of the problem in planar cubic graphs [20] (a graph is cubic if every vertex has degree exactly 3).
 Another important step, also taken in [20], is establishing that the HCP in planar cubic graphs remains hard even if restricted to graphs of girth as high as 5.
-In this paper we extend this result by showing that the problem remains hard in planar graphs of arbitrary girth $g \ge 6$ .
-Since the maximum possible girth of a planar cubic graph is 5, instead of considering cubic graphs, we restrict our attention to planar graphs of maximum degree 3 (having all vertices with degrees $\le 3$ ).
+In this paper we extend this result by showing that the problem remains hard in planar graphs of arbitrary girth $g \ge 6$.
+Since the maximum possible girth of a planar cubic graph is 5, instead of considering cubic graphs, we restrict our attention to planar graphs of maximum degree 3 (having all vertices with degrees ≤ 3).

 Existence of multiple Hamiltonian cycles has been the subject of extensive research too, see [24, Chapter 4] for a survey.
 Sufficient conditions on the degrees of the vertices of a graph are known, under which the graph, if Hamiltonian at all, contains more than one Hamiltonian cycle: any vertex has odd degree [39], any vertex has the same degree r > 48 [21], maximum degree is bounded from below [25], the degree of any vertex in a part of a bipartite graph is at least 3 [40] (and, in general, the number of Hamiltonian cycles is at least exponential in the maximum degree [40]).
-Thomassen [40] also considered bipartite graphs of large girth, and, as a counterpart to the above results, showed that in a Hamiltonian cycles increases (at least) exponentially as a function of girth.
+Thomassen [40] also considered bipartite graphs of large girth, and, as a counterpart to the above results, showed that in a Hamiltonian cubic graph (or when one of the two parts has each vertex of degree 4) the number of Hamiltonian cycles increases (at least) exponentially as a function of girth.
 All of these conditions bound the minimum/maximum degree of the graph vertices from below and do not restrict the graph to be planar.
-Also, the number of the Hamiltonian cycles is
+Also, the number of the Hamiltonian cycles is only estimated.
+Here we show that for any $g \ge 6$, $N \ge 5$ there exist planar graphs of girth g with maximum degree 3, having exactly N Hamiltonian cycles.